Fast-64/fast64/README.md

 ### Restrictions
 -   No YUV textures supported.
--   When importing display lists / geolayouts from SM64 to Blender, only the mesh/UVs are imported (no material)
+-   When importing display lists / geolayouts from SM64 to Blender, only the mesh is imported (no material)

 ### Credits
 Thanks to anonymous_moose, Cheezepin, Rovert, and especially InTheBeef for testing.